 If you fail to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you or, in the case of tenants, our contract with the agent or private landlord and you fail to provide that data when requested, we may not be able to perform the services or contract we have or are trying to enter into with you.
-For example, if a tenant or guarantor fails to provide the information required to carry out the reference, we will not be able to produce a reference report, which is likely to mean that you cannot rent the property.
+Where we need to collect personal data by law, or under the terms of a contract we have with you or, in the case of tenants (or equivalent), our contract with the agent or private landlord and you fail to provide that data when requested, we may not be able to perform the services or contract we have or are trying to enter into with you.
+For example, if a tenant (or equivalent) or guarantor fails to provide the information required to carry out the reference, we will not be able to produce a reference report, which is likely to mean that you cannot rent the property.

 Please note that if you are a referee, you are under no obligation to provide a reference if you do not wish to do so, but please note that if you refuse, this may be noted on the final reference report.